ewfx/catfe-c-a-t-s/README.md

 ## 🎯 Introduction
 A brief overview of your project and its purpose.
 Mention which problem statement are your attempting to solve.
 Keep it concise and engaging.
+AI-Powered Context-Aware Testing System for Financial Ecosystems .
+This tool would automate test cases generation and update that in case of any new feature enhancement will happen in application.

 ## 🎥 Demo
 🔗 [Live Demo](#) (if applicable)